dgaydukov/cert-aws/files/sa.md

 Direct addressing - you can push notification to single subscriber instead of pushing to all subscribers.
 SNS vs SQS:
-* sns - push based, consumer don't need to poll data, data would be pushed to them
+* sns - push based, consumer don't need to poll data, data would be pushed to them You can use fanout - push single messages into multiple subscribers (push 1 message to 5 sqs queues).
+To implement fanout with pure sqs you would need to write complex sync logic (so polling queue should check if all other queue read this message, and only in this case remove message from fanout queue using dynamoDB - as you see a lot of work).
 * sqs - poll based, once message in queue, consumer need to poll it, handle and remove from queue SNS vs SES for email sending - although both can be used to send emails, there are some differences
 * sns - for sending emails for developers in case some failures